vascocsilva/books-react-redux/README.md

 # Books React - Redux

-A simple app to manage books.
+A very simple app with a list of books and a selection feature.
 Part of the process to improve React and Redux skills.